NitinBhatta/Library-Management-System/README.md

 - Data stored in browser using `localStorage`
 - Responsive UI for mobile and desktop

+## Demo

+You can find a live demo of the calculator https://nitinbhatta.github.io/.

 ## 🛠️ Tech Stack

 - **Frontend:** HTML, CSS, JavaScript